ddaugher/moe-rising/README.md

 ### Logging System

-The application includes a comprehensive logging system that:
+The application includes a file-based logging system that:
-- Captures expert processing steps in real-time
+- Writes all log messages to `console_output.log`
+- Uses a `ConsoleWatcher` GenServer to monitor the log file
-- Sends log messages to the LiveView UI for live monitoring
+- Sends new log content to LiveView processes in real-time
 - Tracks token usage, processing times, and error states
 - Provides detailed debugging information for development
+- Works with the `start_with_console_log.sh` script to capture all console output

 ## Development